 Host a Pre-Departure Orientation

 We recommend that you meet with your students at least once prior to departure to build a learning community, discuss health and safety issues, go over your program's syllabus and itinerary, and finalize any logistical details.
 Education Abroad staff regularly participate in these events, if you would like our assistance; other campus units, like Lafene Health Center, are also happy to provide their expertise ahead of your study tour.

 Collect Your Program's Cash Advance

-For expenses that you cannot book in advance, like meals, the OIP Accountants can provide you the remaining student program fees as a cash advance or on a declining balance SET card to be used abroad.
+For expenses that you cannot book in advance, like meals, your program accountants can provide you the remaining student program fees as a cash advance or on a declining balance SET card to be used abroad.

 Have an amazing time with your students, and help them discover the world of your discipline--and themselves!